arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/put_api_cursor_cursor.md

 the cursor is exhausted.
 Once the *hasMore* attribute has a value of *false*, the client can stop.

-If the cursor is not fully consumed, the time-to-live for the cursor will be renewed by this API call.
+If the cursor is not fully consumed, the time-to-live for the cursor is renewed by this API call.

 @RESTRETURNCODES